-The white beaches you'll find on your Dominican Republic holidays are the colour of sugar, lined with palm and coconut trees and surrounded by lush forests.
-No wonder they're considered to be some of the best beaches in the world.
-But depending on what you're after, the north, south, or east, have slightly different offerings.
-They vary from popular to empty, great for snorkelling to surfing, and small and private to kilometres long.
+The white beaches you’ll find on your Dominican Republic holidays are the colour of sugar, lined with palm and coconut trees and surrounded by lush forests.
+No wonder they’re considered to be some of the best beaches in the world.
+But depending on what you’re after, the north, south, or east, have slightly different offerings.
+The beaches vary from popular to empty, great for snorkelling to surfing, and small and private to kilometres long.
+Whether you’re celebrating, indulging on a honeymoon or treating the kids, the Dominican Republic is an incredible destination for all things beach.

 One of the world’s greatest beach strips is centred around Punta Cana, offering a fantastic beach for the private use of guests staying in the luxury hotels here.
 Also along this 50-kilometre stretch of coastline is the equally popular 16-kilometre long Bavaro.